ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/applications/microsoft-office-features.md

+Microsoft Office Features
 ---

-title: "Microsoft Office Features"
-weight: 10
-description: "This section describes the design decisions associated with installation of Microsoft Office features."
+This section describes the design decisions associated with installation of Microsoft Office features.
----

 The Microsoft 365 Apps for Enterprise - formerly Office 365 ProPlus - features include the application set that will be provided to the users.
 The Microsoft Office feature section includes the details of the following components: